Stem Cell Transplants in Cancer Treatment

-Stem cell transplants are procedures that restore blood-forming stem cells in people who have had theirs destroyed by the very high doses of chemotherapy or radiation therapy that are used to treat certain cancers, blood disorders, and autoimmune disorders.
+Stem cell transplants are procedures that restore blood-forming stem cells in people who have had theirs destroyed by the high doses of chemotherapy or radiation therapy that are used to treat certain cancers, blood disorders, and autoimmune disorders.
 Blood-forming stem cells are vital because they grow into different types of blood cells.
 The main types of blood cells are:

-- White blood cells, which are part of your immune system and help your body fight infection
+- white blood cells, which are part of your immune system and help your body fight infection

-- Red blood cells, which carry oxygen throughout your body
+- red blood cells, which carry oxygen throughout your body

-- Platelets, which help the blood clot
+- platelets, which help the blood clot and prevent bleeding

 Stem cell transplants for other types of cancer are being studied in clinical trials, which are research studies involving people.
 To find a study that may be an option for you, see Find a Clinical Trial.